RobinBaines/OOO3/README.md

 The following should clarify how I view the difference between these:

 In his book, Object-oriented Ontology, Graham Harman includes a chapter on the American Civil War (ACW).
 He uses the ACW as an example of an RO.
-I assume here that he wrote the chapter based on his SO of this war.
+I assume here that he wrote the chapter based on his SO(s) of this war.
 I further assume that he created an SO, I call it an Event, which records his experience while writing the chapter.
 On completion, the chapter in the book is an RO.
 The RO includes well established facts, dates and figures but also opinions, for example, on the relative importance of generals and battles.
-These are RQs and in some cases separate ROs.
+These are RQs (and in some cases separate ROs?) of the chapter in the book.
-(In OOO an RQ seems to be a single statement while an RO is not only a collection of RQs but also something more which is ultimately unknowable).
+In OOO an RQ seems to be a single statement while an RO is not only a collection of RQs but also something more which is ultimately unknowable.

 While reading the chapter I create an Event SO, let's call it ReadingChapter.
 By chance I read a book about the ACW last year.
 I therefore had an existing ACW SO.
-The information in the chapter augmented this SO with SQs and made references between the ReadingChapter SO and my existing ACW SO recording not only the SQs as standalone statements but also where they came from.
+The information in the chapter augmented this SO with SQs and made references between the ReadingChapter SO and my existing ACW SO, recording not only the SQs as stand-alone statements, but also where they came from.

 In the software and what follows I use Event with a capital letter when referring to an SO and event when referring to the sub-events in an Event.
 The 'Event' SO is like a theatre with sub-events describing changes to SOs and interactions between them.